cestbryan-ng/cestbryan-ng/README.md

-### 👋 Hey, moi c'est Bryan
+### 👋 Hey, i'm Bryan

-Passionné par l'intelligence artificielle, je m'intéresse particulièrement aux mécanismes profonds du Machine Learning et du Deep Learning.
-Mon focus porte sur la recherche, les LLMs et les problématiques de raisonnement et d'incertitude pour concevoir des systèmes capables de décider intelligemment.
+Passionate about AI, I am particularly interested in the inner workings of Machine Learning and Deep Learning.
+My focus is on research, LLMs, and reasoning and uncertainty challenges to design systems capable of making intelligent decisions.